sniffnet/sniffnet-website/_layouts/home.md

 <h3> What is Sniffnet? </h3>
 Sniffnet is a <b>network monitoring tool</b> to help you easily keep track of your Internet traffic.<br/>
-Wether you you want to <b>gather statistics</b>, or you need to <b>inspect more in depth</b> what's going on in your network, this app will get you covered.
+Wether you want to <b>gather statistics</b>, or you need to <b>inspect more in depth</b> what's going on in your network, this app will get you covered.

 <hr/>